Costs & Aid

 - Scholarships for applicants with the potential to become leaders in the profession of pharmacy

-An additional $120,000 in one-time scholarships are awarded to current students each summer.
-Admitted students will be invited to apply for these scholarships, ranging from $500 to $3,000 each, in late April.
+An additional $60,000 in one-time scholarships are awarded to current students each summer.
+Admitted students are also invited to apply for these scholarships in late April.

 *Scholarships awarded each year are subject to change.